View Poll Results: Poll: What fall activities are you doing this year?

 my personal bloghttp://pandahoneybeeshomeschoolingad....blogspot.com/

 We always enjoy apple picking.
 We also plan on going to a pumpkin patch.
 We make lots of apple pies and applesauce.
 We have beautiful foliage so we enjoy that by taking scenic drives, hiking or family bike rides.
 Last year we found an awesome corn maze so we will probably do that again this year.
 Halloween isn't a huge deal for us so we don't decorate other than carving jack-o-lanterns.
 Dd likes crafts so I usually find a few for her.
 The neighboring town hosts a scarecrow making event and then displays the scarecrows along the roads for several weeks, hundreds of them!
 So we sometimes do that.ds, 14 previously homeschooled.
-Returned to public school in 8th grade.
-Now a high school freshman.
+Now in 9th grade public school.

-dd, 11 homeschooled for 2nd through 4th grade, public school for 5th, and back to homeschooling this year.
+dd, 11 homeschooled for 2nd through 4th grade, public school for 5th, and back to homeschooling for 6th.

 - Join Date